kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>The name of the publisher of the CHO.
 If possible supply the identifier of the publish
-er from an authority source. <dc:publisher>Oxford University Press</dc:publisher> or c reate a reference to an instance of the Agent class <dc:publisher rdf:resource=“http:/ /www.oup.com/”/>For recommendations on medata quality see Tier A-C requirements .</p>
+er from an authority source. <code>&lt;dc:publisher&gt;Oxford University Press&lt;/dc:publisher&gt;</code> or c reate a reference to an instance of the Agent class <code>&lt;dc:publisher rdf:resource=“http:/ /www.oup.com/”/&gt;</code>For recommendations on medata quality see Tier A-C requirements .</p>
 </div>

 #### EDM_ProvidedCHO.dc_relation